-While we want our selection to be optimal in expectation, we have to consider the uncertainty in the features and outcomes of the population.
+Although we want our selection to be optimal in expectation, we have to consider the uncertainty in the features and outcomes of the population.
 When outcomes \( \Pout \) are unknown, but the decision maker observes features \( \Pfeat \), the utility of taking an action \( \Pact \) is the expected utility (reflecting the uncertainty about \( \Pout \)) over possible outcomes:

-As we do not know the population $\Pfeat$, we have to optimise the policy in terms of the expected utility under a distribution $P$ of possible populations; the expected utility of policy $\pol$ is then given by:
+As the decision maker does not observe the population $\Pfeat$, we have to optimize the policy in terms of the expected utility under a distribution $P$ of possible populations; the expected utility of policy $\pol$ is given by:

-The decision maker's primary goal is to maximize the expected utility $\max_{\pol} U(\pol, P)$.
-While utility maximisation is not necessarily aligned with fairness considerations, \cite{kleine2022meritocracy} showed that it can satisfy a type of meritocratic fairness related to stability.
+The primary goal of the decision maker is to maximize the expected utility ($\max_{\pol} U(\pol, P)$).
+This objective accounts for three layers of uncertainty: the composition of the applicant pool, the selection decisions of the policy, and the academic outcomes obtained.
+While utility maximization is not necessarily aligned with fairness considerations, \cite{kleine2022meritocracy} showed that it can satisfy a type of meritocratic fairness related to stability.